 Be sure to keep a close eye on soil moisture during dormancy.
 Since the plant slows its growth down, it takes longer for the roots up to 50% longer to absorb moisture.
 So plan to cut your normal watering routine by about half, and always feel the soil for dryness before giving water.

 Fertilize your Hoya Queen once a month during spring and summer, when your plant is in its active growth phase.
 Use a balanced houseplant fertilizer diluted in water according to the package instructions.
-This liquid formula from The Grow Co. is easy to use and organic.

 When your Hoya Queen does into its dormant phase in the fall and winter, stop fertilizing and just give plain water.
 While your plant is resting, it can’t absorb nutrients as efficiently, and the minerals can build up to damaging levels in the soil.
 So hold off on fertilizing again until spring.